rexresearch.com

 usable form for storage within the memory of microprocessor 21 to

-enable microprocessor 21 to control controllable generator circuit 29
+enable microprocessor 21 to control controllable generator circuit

-to produce the desired modulated low energy emission.
+29 to produce the desired modulated low energy emission.

-Interface 16 may directly read the information stored on application
+Interface 16 may directly read the information stored on

-microwave, telephone or optical based communications links may be used
+radio frequency, microwave, telephone or optical based

-to transfer information between interface 16 and application storage
+interface 16 and application storage device 52.

 When application storage device 52 and microprocessor 21 are

-incorporated in the same device, interface 16 is configured to connect
+incorporated in the same device, interface 16 is configured to

-microprocessor 21 to the rest of system 11.
+connect microprocessor 21 to the rest of system 11.

 The control information stored in application storage device 52